jourcode/jourcode/README.md

 # jourcode

-Public portfolio in accessibility and cybersecurity practice.
+Public portfolio in accessibility and cybersecurity.

 ## Focus